Tony Marston's Blog About software development, PHP and OOP

 I don't need to waste any time choosing which design patterns to use

-I don't need to waste time in building each table class from scratch
+I don't need to waste time in building each table class (Model) by hand

 I don't need to waste time in designing methods and properties for each table class